Cisco Secure Endpoint Out-of-the-Box Response Integration

 If a file is added to a Simple Custom Detection list, the cache time must expire before the detection will take effect.

-3. Familiarize yourself with the integration details and click the Activate button to start the integration set up.
+3. On the window that opens, familiarize yourself with the integration details as well as best use cases and requirements.
+Next, click the orange Activate button to start the integration setup process.

-6. Choose the Simple Custom Detection List and Application Block List created in the previous steps.
+6. Choose the Simple Custom Detection List and Application Block List created in the Create lists for Lumu integration section.
+To finish, click on the orange Activate button.

 7. The integration is now created and active.
 Now, the Lumu Portal will display the details of the created integration:

-After the integration is activated, the selected Simple Custom Selection List and Application Block List will be updated with confirmed compromises detected by Lumu within the past 3 days.
+After the integration is activated, you can verify it is working properly by heading to the panel on the left, and clicking on Outbreak Control.
+Both Custom Detections > Simple and Application Control > Blocked Applications lists will be updated with confirmed compromises detected by Lumu within the past 3 days.

 • Related Articles